 Using a small group setting with string and horn arrangements, Strange Weather exuded a hazy, narcotic vibe and a timeless, cohesive sound.
 Recorded in both NYC and Woodstock, the band’s initial “demo” sessions were so productive they were used in the master recordings, which followed Willner’s favored Buddhist/Allen Ginsberg dictum, “First thought, best thought.”

 The musicians were handpicked and reflected Willner’s appreciation for close camaraderie.
 Guitarist Robert Quine and bassist Fernando Sanders had been in Lou Reed’s band, while trumpeter Lew Soloff, saxophonist Chris Hunter and pianist Sharon Freeman were all veterans of the Gil Evans Orchestra.
-The eternal Garth Hudson played accordion, and the legendary Mike Gibbs provided string arrangements.
-J.T.
-Lewis played drums and also did the horn arrangements.
+The eternal Garth Hudson played accordion, the legendary Mike Gibbs provided string arrangements, and J.T.
+Lewis was on the drums.
 Mac Rebennack was on piano, and guitarist Bill Frisell was featured prominently, as his distinctive sonic palette was woven into the fabric and the mood of Strange Weather.

 “Frisell had been on all of Willner’s early tribute albums too,” Jacques explained.
 “He understood how to use Bill’s unique guitar sound even before Bill did, eh?”
 Indeed, Willner was the first producer to ever “cast” Frisell for a recording session, and now his old friend is acknowledged as one of the world’s finest musicians.
 Rounding out the recording sessions were violinist Michael Levine, master accordionist William Schimmel and saxophonist Steve Slagle.